Oneloutre/EvolutionX_stats_server/README.md

 }
 ```

-An entry will be added to the database with those informations.
+An entry will be added to the database with those information.

+---

+## Data collected

+We use [Lineage's default stats APP](https://github.com/lineageos-infra/tribble-tracker) so we grab the same informations as them.
+Here the data we collect, according to their github:

+Devices check in (roughly) daily with the following data:

+- Device ID: The sha256 of Settings.Secure.ANDROID_ID.
+This ID is reset every time the device is wiped.
+- Device model, taken from ro.cm.device.
+- Device version, taken from ro.cm.version.
+- Device country, as reported by the SIM card.
+- Device carrier, as reported by the SIM card.

+Additionally, we record the following:

+- Current time the request was made.